Twinklebear/tray/README.md

 can then run CMake with the `-DBUILD_PREVIEWER=1` flag to compile the previewer.
 To view the live preview when rendering run with the `-p` flag.

+Textures
+-
+The ray tracer supports JPEG baseline, PNG (8bit channel only), BMP (non-1bpp, non-RLE), and PPM image formats for textures.
+Note that texture names beginning with \_\_ are reserved for generated texture names the ray tracer may need to create and should not be used.

+Extras
+-
 The ray tracer also supports some extra scene options that can be specified within a <config> block in the scene file.

 Samplers